otroan/networkextension/draft-troan-v6ops-extending-network-reqs.md

 Further extending the upstream network introduces a level of recursion into the network that does not otherwise exist.
 The mechanisms used by the first EN to extend the upstream network may potentially be used by another EN downstream to further extend the network, thus introducing the potential for recursion to the level of network resource exhaustion.
 Additionally, many of the mechanisms described do not have robust loop protection or detection, so caution must be exercised to prevent such loops from occurring.
 While the IPv6 address space is large, it is not infinite, therefore, assigning a /64 to each node is not feasible if the network is extended to enough levels, of the address plan did not account for such potential or if the initial network block is not sized appropriately.
 These considerations will determine if SLAAC is suitable for all the downstream links.

 There are two essential problems with extending the network: addressing and routing.
 There are multiple approaches depending on the use cases and the limitations of the upstream network and implementations.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+{{!RFC 2119}}.

 ## Upstream link capabilities